Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons

 where $m_{\tilde{\chi}_1^0}$ is the dark matter mass, $m_N$ is the nucleon mass, and $f_N$ represents the effective scalar coupling between the dark matter particle and the nucleon.
 This effective coupling is given by

 where the summation runs over all CP-even Higgs eigenstates.
 In our framework, assuming the heavier Higgs bosons are decoupled, only the SM-like Higgs boson $h$ contributes significantly.
-In the higgsino-dominated limit, the tree-level coupling of the lightest neutralino to the SM-like Higgs is approximated as \cite{Hisano:2004pv}
+In the higgsino-dominated limit, the tree-level coupling of the lightest neutralino to the SM-like Higgs is approximated as~\cite{Hisano:2004pv,Martin:2024ytt}

-with the upper(lower) sign corresponding to $\mu > 0$($\mu < 0$).
-Given that $|M_{1,2}| \gg |\mu|$, the relative signs of $M_1$ and $M_2$ are crucial.
-Same-sign parameters lead to constructive interference in the bracket, enhancing the coupling, whereas opposite signs cause destructive interference.
-Additionally, the coupling naturally decouples as the gaugino masses $M_1$ and $M_2$ increase.
+with the upper (lower) sign corresponding to $\mu>0$ ($\mu<0$).
+For $|M_{1,2}|\gg|\mu|$, the relative signs of $M_1$ and $M_2$ control the interference in the bracket, while the coupling decouples for heavy gauginos.

-The SD scattering process is primarily mediated by the $t$-channel exchange of the $Z$ boson in the heavy squark limit.
-The relevant axial-vector coupling in the pure higgsino limit is given by \cite{Hisano:2004pv}
+The SD scattering process is primarily mediated by the $t$-channel exchange of the $Z$ boson in the heavy-squark limit.
+To facilitate a direct comparison with the SI case, we use the same denominator structure and write the relevant axial-vector coupling as~\cite{Hisano:2004pv,Martin:2024ytt}

-This coupling exhibits a parametric dependence analogous to the SI case: it is suppressed by heavy gauginos and maximizes (minimizes) when $M_1$ and $M_2$ have the same (opposite) signs.
+This coupling shows a parametric dependence analogous to the SI case: it is suppressed by heavy gauginos and is enhanced (suppressed) for $M_1$ and $M_2$ with the same (opposite) signs.